geohot/twitchcore/README.md

 Use some hash function on the addresses to avoid "bank conflicts", can upper bound the fetch time.

+TODO
+* load with stride 0 in X
+* signal stalls due to bank conflicts

 # Notes on ALU

 matmul/mulacc are the big ones, 65536 FLOPS and 2048 FLOPS respectively